As the second largest city in the UK, Birmingham has no shortage of places to live.

 If you live here, you’d rarely need to head into the centre of Birmingham.
 Many shops, including a bustling high street, are within easy reach.

-Erdington is undergoing some renovation right now, so we expect property prices to increase massively in the future.
+Erdington is undergoing some renovation right now.
+So, we expect property prices to increase massively in the future.

 Kingstanding (B44)

-Average home prices in Kingstanding are around £218,000, with the lowest-priced properties starting at £120,000.
-As this is a major commercial and residential area, and although properties are often bought up quickly, prices remain the same.
+This is a major commercial and residential area.
+Although properties are often bought up quickly, prices remain the same.

 Perry Barr (B42)

 Perry Barr isn’t too far from Kingstanding.
 Its slightly higher average property price of £215,000 is to be expected, though.
-Perry Barr has recently undergone a huge transformation, with over £400 million spent on sprucing it up.

-Despite being close to Birmingham’s centre, Perry Barr is well known for its wide open spaces and beautiful buildings.
 You’re even within a stone’s throw of Alexander Stadium (perfect if you want to catch some athletics).

 Northfield (B31)